jadecobra/python_tdd_exercises/CLASSES.md

         sex = 'M'
     ```
-    the terminal updates to show
+    and the terminal displays a [TypeError](./TYPE_ERROR.md)
     ```python
     TypeError: Girl() takes no arguments
     ```
-    here we see a similarity between `classes` and [functions](./07_FUNCTIONS.md)
-    - the call `classes.Girl(sex='F')` looks like a call to a function with keyword arguments
+    - If you have gone through the [functions](./07_FUNCTIONS.md) chapter you will see a similarity in this last test and passing inputs to functions.
+The call `classes.Girl(sex='F')` looks like a call to a function with keyword arguments
-    - How do we define classes to accept keyword arguments when the definition of a class defines the parent it inherits from e.g. `class Class(object)`?
-We use an initializer
+    - Which begs the question - How do we define classes to accept keyword arguments when the definition of a class defines the parent it inherits from e.g. `class Class(object)`?
+The answer - We use an initializer
-    - What's an initializer? a class method that allows customization of `instances/copies` of a `class`
+    - What's an initializer? a class method(function) that allows customization of `instances/copies` of a `class`
 - add an initiializer to the `Girl` class
     ```python